Visions of Bodies Being Burned: Critical reception

 Visions of Bodies Being Burned was met with positive critical reception.
-At Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, the album received an average score of 78 out of 100, based on 10 reviews.
-Aggregator AnyDecentMusic? gave it 7.8 out of 10, based on their assessment of the critical consensus.
+At Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, the album received an average score of 79 out of 100, based on 14 reviews.
+Aggregator AnyDecentMusic? gave it 7.7 out of 10, based on their assessment of the critical consensus.

 In his DIY Magazine review, Nick Harris called the album "their most distilled output — this is a once-in-a-generation band reaching their peak".
-Writing for Under the Radar, Caleb Campbell said that "few listening experiences this year are as gripping, visceral, and vivid as Visions of Bodies Being Burned" and called the album "a perfect compliment" to its predecessor.
+Writing for Under the Radar, Caleb Campbell said that "few listening experiences this year are as gripping, visceral, and vivid as Visions of Bodies Being Burned" and called the album "a perfect complement" to its predecessor.
 Fred Thomas for AllMusic called the album "a particularly threatening chapter of horrorcore that renders even some of the more severe acts that came before almost cartoonish by comparison".
 Stephen Kearse from Pitchfork was less enthusiastic, claiming that "there's plenty of mood to clipping.'s horrorcore, but no theater, no ham, no cheese."